 - Resuscitation Council UK publish anaphylaxis guidance for vaccination providers

 - Measles reminder during the pandemic

 Country Information pages

 To control the spread of COVID-19 travel within the UK and international travel may be restricted.
 It is essential that travellers check up to date guidance for the country they live in England, Scotland, Wales or Northern Ireland.
-Current guidance from the Foreign, Commonwealth & Development Office (FCDO) should also be checked including the general travel advice and country specific travel advice.
+Country specific guidance from the Foreign, Commonwealth & Development Office (FCDO) should also be checked.

 In addition to the national travel guidance and FCDO advice, a category for the risk of exposure to COVID-19 (high, moderate or low risk) is available on each country information page.
 These settings are based on currently available information assessed by Public Health England and the National Travel Health Network and Centre.
 This is separate to guidance on border measures and self-isolation requirements on travel to the UK which is available on the GOV.UK website.